ant-6112/Dashboard/README.md

 # Dashboard
-Django Project with User Login and Registration with a Main User Dashboard for Employees Tracking
+Django Project with User Login and Registration with a Main User Dashboard for Employees Tracking.

 ## Functionality:
 * Log in via Username and Password